Insect bites and stings

 - Stay with the person until medical help arrives.

-Redness, minor swelling, pain, or itching at the site of the bite generally go away in 3 - 7 days with no treatment, even if the affected area is large.
+Redness, minor swelling, pain, or itching at the site of the bite generally go away within 3 to 7 days with no treatment, even if the affected area is large.
 To relieve your symptoms, follow these steps:

 - Remove the stinger if it is still present by scraping the back of a credit card or other straight edged object across the stinger.
-Don't use tweezers to pull out the stinger -- that may release more venom.
+DO NOT use tweezers to pull out the stinger, that may release more venom.

 - Wash thoroughly with soap and water to avoid infection.
 Watch for signs of infection, such as increased redness or red streaking along your skin, over the next several days.